 If you’ve lost permanent teeth or have done any research on options for tooth replacement, you’ve probably heard of dental implants.
 The dental industry’s not-so-secret hidden treasure, dental implants are far and away the best method for replacing missing dentition.
-Dental implants offer patients several advantages over other traditional dental prosthetics, including:
+Dental implants offer patients several advantages over other traditional dental prosthetics.
+Although there are many benefits of using implants, there are also common dental implant mistakes.

 Dental implants do not slip, fall out, or require the use of adhesives.